VictoriaMetrics-Community/victorialogs-tool/README.md

   setcfg      Set up the configuration file for query logs

 Flags:
-  -h, --help     help for victorialogs-tool
+  -h, --help     help for vtool
   -t, --toggle   Help message for toggle

-Use "victorialogs-tool [command] --help" for more information about a command.
+Use "vtool [command] --help" for more information about a command.
 ```

 1. First, use the vtool setcfg command to set up the configuration file: